vugi99/onset-spectate/README.md

 # onset-spectate

 #### Commands
-* /spectate <player name> (you can have bugs if there is more than 1 at one time space ex : "a l e x" will work and "a  l e x" won't work)
+* /spectate <player name> (you can have bugs if there is more than 1 at one time space ex : "a l e x" will work and "a<space><space>l e x" won't work)
 * /spectateid <playerid>

 #### Key